 Summary

-Omega Graduate School approved the ethical implementation of this paper’s research project, allowing for academic research to be combined with Financial HEIRs International’s need for rapid responses on a potential new product.
-Interested potential clients were educated via an intervention which contained the core curriculum offered by Financial HEIRs International.
+Omega Graduate School approved the ethical implementation of this paper’s research project, allowing for academic research to be combined with FHI’s need for rapid responses on a potential new product.
+Interested potential clients were educated via an intervention which contained the core curriculum offered by FHI.
 A pre-test/post-test model with a survey of open-ended questions was utilized to capture participants’ feedback.

 SECTION IV